The Restriction Theorem for Fully Nonlinear Subequations

 On a manifold with topological $G$-structure, we can enlarge the set of universal subequations by replacing property (3) above with

 (3)$'$ \ \ $\bbf$ is invariant under the natural restricted action of $G$ on $\bbj^2_N$.

 As above any such set $\bbf$ determines a subequation $F$ on $Z$.

 \Theorem{\NN.5} {\sl Let $Z$ be a riemannian manifold with topological $G$-structure, and $F\ss J^2(Z)$ a subequation canonically determined by a $G$-invariant universal subequation $\bbf\ss\bbj^2_N$ satisfying (1), (2) and (3)$'$.
-Then restriction holds for $F$ to any totally geodesic $G$-submanifold $X\ss Z$. } \pf The proof exactly follows the one given for Theorem \NN.2.
+Then restriction holds for $F$ to any totally geodesic $G$-adaptable submanifold $X\ss Z$. } \pf The proof exactly follows the one given for Theorem \NN.2.
 One merely has to choose the local frame field $e$ with property (\NN.6) to be an admissible field (cf. (\NN.10)).
 Details are left to the interested reader.

 \Note{\NN.6} Every almost complex manifold $(Z,J)$ admits many almost complex submanifolds of dimension one (pseudo-holomorphic curves) by a classical result of Nijenhuis and Woolf [NW].
-In fact there exist pseudo-holomorphic curves in every complex tangent direction at every point, and these curves can be used to define plurisubharmonic functions and to give a complex Monge-Amp\`ere operator (see [HL$_8$]).
-However, examples show that this operator does not in general agree with the one given above by a choice of hermitian metric (i.e., a topological U$_m$-structure) on $Z$.
-However, the Second Restriction Theorem is also crucial in the study of this intrinsically defined potential theory [HL$_8$].
+In fact there exist pseudo-holomorphic curves in every complex tangent direction at every point.
+It is standard to define an upper semi-continuous function to be plurisubharmonic if its restriction to every such curve is subharmonic.
+Using Theorem 8.1 above, the authors have proved in [HL$_8$] that this standard definition of plurisubharmonicity coincides with the viscosity definition coming from an intrinsically defined subequation $F(J)$ on $Z$.
+They also show in [HL$_8$] that the standard plurisubharmonic functions are, in a precise sense, equivalent to the plurisubharmonic distributions on $(Z,J)$.

-\Ex{\NN.7} Theorem \NN.2 asserts that every universal riemannian subequation satisfies restriction to totally geodesic submanifolds.
-Of course for some subequations this restriction is trivial, i.e., $i^*F = J^2(X)$.
-One example of this is the Laplace-Beltrami equation given by $\bbf = \{(r,p, A) : \tr A\geq0\}$.
+Theorem \NN.2 asserts that every universal riemannian subequation satisfies restriction to totally geodesic submanifolds.
+Of course if the submanifold $X$ is too small, this restriction is trivial, i.e., $i^*F = J^2(X)$.
+One extreme example of this is the Laplace-Beltrami equation given by $\bbf = \{(r,p, A) : \tr A\geq0\}$ where all submanifolds (even hypersurfaces) are too small.
 Nevertheless, there are also many subequations which have interesting restrictions.
 One such is the classical $\bbf = \{(r,p, A) : A\geq0\}$ corresponding to riemannian convex functions.
-This also falls under the aegis of Theorem \JJ.2.
-A case which is not covered by previous results is the following.
+This branch of Monge-Amp\`ere falls under the aegis of Geometric Restriction Theorem \JJ.2, but the other branches are not covered by previous results.
+Recall the constant coefficient case Example \BB.5/\FF.2.